Signal briefing / Regional ISP

 The subject matters because his registry handle continuity helps network analysts track who is responsible for routing reachability, abuse contact, and resource maintenance for these assets.
 A change in his handle assignments, the set of announced prefixes, or upstream network peers can signal resource transfers, routing-policy shifts, or reconciliation errors that require investigation.
 Monitoring these signals supports early detection of operational or ownership changes.

-Public sources, including RIPE WHOIS mirrors and routing platforms such as bgp.tools and IPinfo, identify AS200467 as SHARENKOV, with organisation ORG-SHAR4-RIPE and person object Sharenkov Alexey Ivanovich handling admin‑c and tech‑c duties via handle SHAR3‑RIPE.
+Public sources, including RIPE WHOIS mirrors and routing platforms such as bgp.tools and IPinfo, identify AS200467 as SHARENKOV, with organisation ORG-SHAR4-RIPE and person entity Sharenkov Alexey Ivanovich handling admin‑c and tech‑c duties via handle SHAR3‑RIPE.
 The autonomous system originates three IPv4 /24 prefixes, and its observed upstreams are Miranda‑Media Ltd, CRELCOM LLC, and Uzhnie Magistraljnie Linii Svyazi LLC.

 The visible operating surface is confined to registry and routing administration.
-Sharenkov’s authority lies in his ability to modify RIPE objects—aut‑num records, inetnum records, route objects, and maintainer references—through the associated person handles.
+Sharenkov’s authority lies in his ability to modify RIPE entities—aut‑num records, inetnum records, route entities, and maintainer references—through the associated person handles.
 This does not imply a broader corporate title or private network‑management role.
 The AS215550 linkage is contested: Hurricane Electric shows Athorio GmbH, while Ultralir associates it with the Sharenkov label; the conflict remains unresolved.

 If Sharenkov withdraws or reassigns prefixes, changes upstreams, or alters registry details, routing observability and abuse‑contact paths for the associated IP space could shift without public notice.
 Conversely, the appearance of a corporate website, PeeringDB entry, or disclosed employer would materially elevate the subject’s operational significance.
 The impact mechanism is therefore entirely one of registry‑based reachability and accountability.